Lieblein House

-The Lieblein House is a single-family house located at 525 Quincy Street in Hancock, Michigan.
-It has been converted to an office building and is also known as the Hoover Center.
+The Lieblein House is a single-family house located at 601 Quincy Street in Hancock, Michigan.
+It is also known as the Hoover Center.
 The structure was designated a Michigan State Historic Site in 1979 and listed on the National Register of Historic Places in 1980.

 History

 The Lieblein House was built in 1895 by William Washburn, who owned a local Hancock clothing store.
 In about 1905, Washburn sold the house to Edward Lieblein, a wholesale grocer who owned stores in Hancock and Calumet.
 The house remained in the Lieblein family until 1979, when Edward Lieblein Jr. sold it to Suomi College (now Finlandia University).
 The college renamed it the "Vaino & Judith Hoover Center" after the patrons Vaino and Judith Hoover who funded the purchase.
-As of 2009, the building houses the offices of the President, Institutional Advancement, Alumni Relations, and Communications.
+At the time of Finlandia's closing in 2023, the building housed the offices of the President, Institutional Advancement, Alumni Relations, and Communications.
+In October 2024, the house was sold to a private individual.